open-telemetry/opentelemetry-specification/README.md

 ### Specification

-[specification.md](./specification.md) is the versioned OpenTelemetry standard, explaining the cross-language requirements and expectations for implementations.
+The [specification directory](./specification/README.md) is the versioned OpenTelemetry standard, explaining the cross-language requirements and expectations for implementations.

 ### Semantic Conventions